TigrisCallidus/QuantumBlurUnity/README.md

 # Installation

 Just download the unity package "QuantumBlur.unitypackage" from the main folder and import it into a Unity project.
 You can do so within Unity by going to the "Assets" menu, or by right-clicking in your Assets folder, and choosing "Import Package -> Custom Package".
-You can also simply opening the file while you have the desired Unity project open.
+You can also simply open the file, when you have the desired Unity project open.
 Alternatively clone this repository and open it as new project in unity.

 # Usage